 Field Experience: Students will be involved in a Service Learning project or Teaching Practicum with a school or community-based program.
-Ten hours of practicum are required for undergraduates for this class (For MCC Students the ten hours are part of the 75 hours of a three course sequence).
-Dr. Helene Mandell, Field Experience Manager for SOLES, will provide details for undergraduates.
+Ten hours of practicum are required for undergraduates for this class (For MCC Students the ten hours are part of the 75 hours).
+Dr. Helene Mandell, Field Experience Manager for SOLES, will provide details for undregraduates.
 Students will be expected to journal about their experiences and pay particular attention to integrating class material with this field experience.